Who Makes Pinball Machines in 2023? A Guide to All the Pinball Manufacturers Making Modern Pinball Games

 You can purchase Jersey Jack Pinball machines through their own network of dealers and distributors.
 Many of these will overlap with Stern's network, but there are also some that are exclusive to Jersey Jack.

 Parts availability for Jersey Jack machines is roughly on par with Stern's.
-However, their machines are known to be slightly less reliable than Stern's, which can be attributed to their higher price point.
-As a result, Jersey Jack machines are often not found in bars, restaurants or arcades.
+However, their machines are known to be slightly less reliable than Stern's, which can be attributed to their higher build complexity.
+Combined with a higher price point for new games, Jersey Jack machines are often not found in bars, restaurants or arcades.

-Jersey Jack launches about a game per year, though we'd expect to see them accelerate that pace in the coming years as they bring their new factory in Chicago online.
+Jersey Jack launches about a game per year, though we'd expect to see them accelerate that pace in the coming years.

 American Pinball is a smaller pinball machine manufacturer launched in 2015 by Dhaval Vasani.
 Vasani launched American Pinball when he stepped in to rescue the visionary but troubled John Popadiuk, who had run into financial and legal trouble with his own pinball startup, Zidware.
 American Pinball's first release was Houdini, based on a Popadiuk concept table.
 However, Popadiuk was fired from American Pinball before Houdini was finally released.